IgniteUI/igniteui-theming/sass/json/README.md

 ### Specifying output directory for the JSON file

-The output directory is specified using a comment directly above the declaration body with a string marker of `@outputDir` separated by a `-` followed by the desired location of the generated JSON file relative to the `json` directory located at the root of this project.
-See the example above.
+The output directory is specified using a comment directly above the declaration body with a string marker of `@outputDir` separated by a `-` followed by the desired location of the generated JSON file relative to the `json` directory located at the root of this project(see the example above).
 If no comment is specified, the last existing comment specifying an `@outputDir` will be used.
 If there's no other comment above the declaration specifying an `@outputDir`, the declaration is ignored and no output file is generated.

 ### JSON declaration